 From relief to recovery

-[i] Brookings analysis of U.S. Census Bureau County Business Patterns data
+[i] Brookings analysis of U.S. Census Bureau’s Small Business Pulse Survey.

 The Brookings Institution is a nonprofit organization devoted to independent research and policy solutions.
 Its mission is to conduct high-quality, independent research and, based on that research, to provide innovative, practical recommendations for policymakers and the public.
 As such, the conclusions and recommendations of any Brookings publication are solely those of its authors, and do not reflect the views of the Institution, its management, or its other scholars.

 This report is made possible by the Kresge Foundation and the Shared Prosperity Partnership, for which the authors are deeply appreciative.
 We also want to thank colleagues who provided valuable feedback on the report: Alan Berube, Annelies Goger, Pam Lewis, Tracy Hadden Loh, Rob Maxim, and Mark Muro.
 The authors also thank Michael Gaynor for editing, Luisa Zottis for layout and design, Alec Friedhoff for his design of the data interactive, David Lanham for his communications leadership, and Jade Arn and Rowan Bishop for help on outreach.